 Ophthalmic assistants play an important role in patient care by taking histories, performing various procedures and tests, and preparing patients to see the doctor.
 Their work provides the ophthalmologist with important information to help diagnose and treat patients.

 Many ophthalmic assistants are trained and learn on the job.
 You could be a successful ophthalmic assistant if:

-- You have a high school diploma or equivalent
+- You have a high school diploma

 - You love helping people

 - You enjoy science

 A DAY IN THE LIFE OF AN OPHTHALMIC ASSISTANT

 A typical day in the life of an ophthalmic assistant might include these tasks: